Tariff of Abominations: Bill passage

 The House committee drafted a bill that imposed very high duties on raw materials, including iron, hemp (for rope) and flax, but eliminated the protective features on woolen goods.
 The alliance organized by Van Buren that included the middle states and the south voted down every attempt by New Englanders to amend the bill.
 The alliance was confident the bill was so unfavorable that it would be defeated in Congress, hurting Adams and Clay in the process.
-To the astonishment of the alliance, a substantial minority of New England voted for the final bill, on the grounds that the principle of protection was of enormous value.
+To the astonishment of the alliance, a substantial minority of New England's members of Congress voted for the final bill, on the grounds that the principle of protection was of enormous value (and to agree with the Southerners).
 The bill passed the house 105 to 94 on April 23 and passed the Senate 26 to 21 on May 13.
 President Adams signed it and the tariff became law.
 Adams became a hated man in the South.

-Farmers in Western states and manufacturers in the Mid-Atlantic States argued that the strengthening of the nation was in the interest of the entire country.
+Farmers in Western states and manufacturers in the Mid-Atlantic states argued that the strengthening of the nation was in the interest of the entire country.
 This same reasoning swayed two-fifths of U.S. Representatives in the New England states to vote for the tariff increase.
 In 1824, New England was on the verge of bankruptcy due to the influx of the use of European cloth.
 New England was in favor of the tariff increase for entering goods from Europe to aid in the country's economic success.

 A substantial minority of New England Congressmen (41%) saw what they believed to be long-term national benefits of an increased tariff, and voted for it; they believed the tariff would strengthen the manufacturing industry nationally (see table).

 The Democratic Party had miscalculated: despite the insertion by Democrats of import duties calculated to be unpalatable to New England industries, most specifically on raw wool imports, essential to the wool textile industry, the New Englanders failed to sink the legislation, and the Southerners' plan backfired.

 The 1828 tariff was signed by President Adams, although he realized it could weaken him politically.
 In the presidential election of 1828, Andrew Jackson defeated Adams with a popular tally of 642,553 votes and an electoral count of 178 as opposed to Adams's 500,897 tally and 83 electoral votes.